CaIlvin/Assignment-1-development/README.md

 # Creation of The Bajs web page

 This project is for the website creation of the virtual band "The Bajs" for the fanbase "ForsenBajs".
 The website showcase photos of the band, merch store, and upcoming tours

 ## Design Process

 Wireframe
 https://xd.adobe.com/view/2dd0f45d-5e9e-444e-8e14-83c1ed6679e4-7883/

 ## Features

-Features yet to implement:
-- Clicking on the logo brings to the top of the page
+### Existing features:

-- Clicking on the band 5 times will make them "perform"
+- Feature 1 - Clicking on the band once will have them start playing

+### Features yet to implement:

+- Dropdown filter of photos

 ## Technologies used

 ## Testing